Lizi-EcoResearch/The-Impact-of-Higher-Education-on-Income-and-Economic-Growth-Evidence-from-the-United-States/README.md

 ## 📚 Theoretical Framework

-This study is based on **human capital theory**, which suggests that investments in education enhance the productivity and earnings potential of individuals, thereby stimulating economic growth.
+This study is based on **human capital theory**, which suggests that investments in education enhance the productivity and earnings potential of individuals, thereby stimulating economic growth。

 ---